MarkhamLee/HardwareMonitoring/README.md

     * ~~Raspberry Pi running headless Ubuntu for RPI~~ [COMPLETE]
     * ~~Orange Pi 5+ running [Joshua Riek's Ubuntu distribution for Rockchip 3588 devices]** (https://github.com/Joshua-Riek/ubuntu-rockchip)~~[COMPLETE]
     * ~~Orange Pi 3B running Armbian~~[COMPLETE]
-* Add FPS data to the W11 script(s)
+* Add FPS data to the Windows script(s)
 * CPU load per core
 * Fan speeds: desktop cases, desktop GPUs, individual fans on SBCs, fans in cluster cases
 * Find ways to get CPU clock speed and CPU and GPU temps on Windows and/or just possibly source data direct from AIDA64, or send the AIDA64 data to Grafana.
-* Ability to add an "activity flag" to the data, I.e., what the cluster or gaming PC is being used for
+* Ability to add an "activity flag" to the data, I.e., game vs machine learning on my Windows machine.
 * Use something like a Raspberry Pi Pico or to control case fans (for SBC cluster) depending on temperatures
 * ~~Split the HW data scripts into separate versions for Linux and Windows, may need to do a separate one for Raspberry Pis as well.~~ [COMPLETE]